jcoreNL/spring-4.3-exam-notes/README.md

 ### How is an incoming request mapped to a controller and mapped to a method?

 ### What is the `@RequestParam` used for?
-The @RequestParam annotation binds request parameters to mapping method’s parameters:
+The @RequestParam annotation binds request parameters to mapping method’s parameters.
+If the attribute `name` (or its alias `value`) isn't set, the `@RequestParam` will use the name of the parameter:

 ```java
 @RequestMapping(path = "/some-endpoint")